-I wrote, designed, coded and constructed a book to explore the role design has played in scientific practice throughout history, and what an important role it might play in an increasingly complex future.
+I wrote, designed, coded and constructed a book to explore the role design has played in scientific practice throughout history and what an important part it might play in an increasingly complex future.

-Celebrating CP Snow’s famous ‘Two Cultures’ rede lecture, this publication seeks to show that despite the supposed diametric opposites of design and science, both disciplines share a creative spark.
+Celebrating CP Snow’s famous ‘Two Cultures’ Rede lecture, this publication seeks to show that despite the supposed diametric opposites of design and science, both disciplines share creativity at their core.

-I hope to show that the possibilities of cross-disciplinary collaboration are infinitely exciting.
+I discuss how the possibilities of cross-disciplinary collaboration in this space are infinitely exciting.

-This complexity has driven designers away and led the scientific community to doubt the validity of visual design for scientific good.
+This increased complexity and specialism in this subject area and many others, has driven designers away from communicating fringe topics and led the scientific community to doubt the validity of visual design for scientific good.

 Using the Quantum Mechanical analogy of Superposition (a unique state where particles, or in this case; disciplines, can exist in a non-fixed state)

-I seek to show how increasing complexity in science should be a source of inspiration for creatives instead of being something that is somehow placed out of reach and that educational reform and a change in attitudes towards the legitimacy of design for science is vital.
+I seek to show how increasing complexity in science should be a source of inspiration for creatives instead of being something that is placed out of reach.
+I summarise that educational reform and a change in attitudes towards the legitimacy of design communication and mature visualisation for science has never been more vital.

-Role: Writing, Publication Design, 3D Modelling, Data Visualisation, C# Development, AR Experience Design.
+Role: Writing, Publication Design, 3D Modelling, Data Visualisation, C# (Unity) Development, AR Experience Design.